GoogleForCreators/web-stories-wp/docs/external-template-creation.md

       NOTE: Check all resource URLs and properties are set properly before commiting the template.

-2. Create a new file `creationDate.js` in your newly created `<template_name>` directory and make a date sting the default export.
+2. Create a new file `creationDate.js` in your newly created `<template_name>` directory and make a date string the default export.

     ```javascript
       // day this template was added to the codebase